British tourists rush back from France to avoid quarantine

 France is British holidaymakers' second-most popular holiday destination behind Spain, which was recently put on the UK government's quarantine list.

+Anyone found to have breached the quarantine restrictions could face a fine of £1,000 in England, according to the government's website.

-CNN's Hanna Ziady contributed to this report.
+CNN's Hanna Ziady, Vasco Cotovio, Barbara Wojazer, Scott McLean, Duarte Mendonca & Arnard Siad contributed to this report.